 - Disorders of the immune system

-Inflammatory diseases such as multiple sclerosis and psoriasis
+- Inflammatory diseases such as multiple sclerosis and psoriasis.

-Risk Factors for Corneal Ulcer
+Risk Factors For Corneal Ulcer

 If you have had a corneal injury in the past, you are considered at risk for long-term damage to the cornea and you will experience significant changes in your vision over the long term.
 Additional components that increase the risk of ulcers include:

-- Very dry eye
+- Having dry eyes

-- Recent infection or injury attention
+- Recent infection or injury

 - Severe allergic reactions

-- Eyebrows that do not close completely
+- Eyelids that do not close completely

 - Failure to wear eye protection during sports